neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ```

-### 4. Ideally remove bash shell from container and/or use hardened images (applicable to mariadb/mysql in this example)
+### 4. Ideally remove bash shell from containers and/or use hardened images (applicable to mariadb/mysql in this example)
 __Why__:
 Similar to the 'Why' for distroless, this is about limiting the hacker's options if the container gets compromised.
 The bash shell can be used to create a reverse shell for the hacker to gain access remotely if it's available.